maccana/maccana.github.io/readme.md

 Xeon is the best onepage site template available completely powered by Twitter Bootstrap 3.0 and prefect for any small business company.

-Key features
+Key features:

 Twitter Bootstrap 3.0,
 Valid HTML5 & CSS3,